The Cartographer's Daughter · Chapter 6

 "Everything is relevant to the service I require."

-He said this without emphasis.
+Without emphasis.
 A statement of professional scope.
-Marta understood: she was dealing with a man who did not distinguish between the personal and the administrative because, in his framework, the distinction did not exist.
-A man's employment history, his associations, his reasons for being on a particular road at a particular time — all of it fed into a single system of assessment whose purpose was the maintenance of legible order.
+She understood: a man who did not distinguish between the personal and the administrative because in his framework the distinction did not exist.

 He did not detain them at the table.
-He walked them — Marta and Lin both — to a bench beneath a camphor tree twenty paces from the checkpoint, and he sat across from them on a stone, and he conducted what was not an interrogation but a conversation, which was worse.
+He walked them to a bench beneath a camphor tree, sat across from them on a stone, and conducted what was not an interrogation but a conversation.
+Worse.

-An interrogation had structure: questions, answers, the machinery of accusation and defense.
-A conversation had no such rails.
-It moved by association, by implication, by the subtle pressure of a mind working its way through a problem aloud.
-Shen Baolin was not trying to catch Marta in a lie.
-He was trying to understand her — which meant he was granting her the respect of his full attention, and that attention was formidable.
+An interrogation had structure.
+A conversation had no rails.
+It moved by association, by implication, by the pressure of a mind working through a problem aloud.
+Shen was not trying to catch her in a lie.
+He was trying to understand her — granting her the respect of his full attention, and that attention was formidable.

 "Your father's maps," he said.
 "I have seen several.
-The coastal charts he prepared for the trading houses.
+The coastal charts for the trading houses.
 Excellent work.
-Precise.
-The depth soundings alone — he must have spent years taking measurements."
+The depth soundings alone — he must have spent years."

 "He spent his career on them."